 Transform your pool at night with Compass Pools’ perimeter lighting system.
 Not only will your pool look fantastic both with and without the cover on, but our lighting system doubles up as a safety feature to identify your pool in the dark.

 The system neatly fits under the coping stone so only the emitted light is visible and not the source.
 Completely waterproof with a safe 12v operating range.

 Note: These lights have to be fitted with the compass pools coping stones.

-An air handling system in the pool room is essential to remove potentially damaging moisture from the building structure, and keep the pool room pleasant and not stuffy to swim in.
+Air handling systems are an essential addition to rooms with an indoor pool.
+These work by removing potentially damaging moisture from the building structure, keeping the pool room pleasant and comfortable to swim in.

 There are two types, one recycles the air in the pool room.
 Cooling it down to condense the air removing the moisture then heating it back up again.
 This is done using an electric compressor and refrigerant gases.
 These are often called heat pumps, but should not be confused with the energy efficiency air source or ground source variety, as cooling the air and heating it up again using electricity is the most expensive way, in fact with current energy prices its 5x more expensive than gas.

 The second type (EcoFresh) uses the naturally dry air we have in the UK and a heat exchanger to recover the heat from the stale moist air going out that would normally be recycled, with the dry clean air coming in.
 This saves on the need from a power hungry electric compressor.
 The heat exchanger is 75% efficient leaving only a 25% shortfall in air to heat using gas.
 This equates to far less than the energy required to run the compressor and a much more pleasant fresh air environment.